Rozmir-Rohi/mo-creatures-legacy/README.md

 Do NOT try to use this mod with the Custom Mob Spawner mod, if you need to adjust entity spawns use the Just Another Mob Spawner instead.

+Do NOT try to load this mod into a world that previously had the original Mo' Creatures mod.